 In March 2004, Charter Holdco entered into agreements with Vulcan Programming and TechTV, which provide for (i) Charter Holdco and TechTV to amend the affiliation agreement which, among other things, revises the description of the TechTV network content, provides for Charter Holdco to waive certain claims against TechTV relating to alleged breaches of the affiliation agreement and provides for TechTV to make payment of outstanding launch receivables due to Charter Holdco under the affiliation agreement, (ii) Vulcan Programming to pay approximately \$10 million and purchase over a 24-month period, at fair market rates, \$2 million of advertising time across various cable networks on Charter cable systems in consideration of the agreements, obligations, releases and waivers under the agreements and in settlement of the aforementioned claims and (iii) TechTV to be a provider of content relating to technology and video gaming for Charter's interactive television platforms through December 31, 2006 (exclusive for the first year).
-For the years ended December 31, 2003, 2004 and 2005 and the three months ended March 31, 2006 we recognized approximately \$1 million, \$5 million, \$1 million and \$0.3 million respectively, of the Vulcan Programming payment as an offset to programming expense.
+For the years ended December 31, 2003, 2004 and 2005 we recognized approximately \$1 million, \$5 million and \$1 million, respectively, of the Vulcan Programming payment as an offset to programming expense.